Why You Shouldn’t Hire Engineers That Are Jerks

 I left work early on an April Friday afternoon to take Avery to her six month doctor checkup.
 My cellphone rang.
 It was Tina, our Controller, calling.

-“Brett, Terry just walked out of the office and said he was quitting.”
+“Brett, Terry just walked out of the office and said he was quitting," she said.

 “Yeah, thanks for letting me know.
 I’ll talk to Jeroen when he’s back in the office Monday (Jeroen had the day off).”